 - Nobody Calls Me "Chicken"!: In Values, Amanda goads Wednesday into adding to the ghost story by insinuating she's not up to it.
 Wednesday's creative spin makes them wish they hadn't.

 - No Body Left Behind:

 - Debbie is electrocuted to ashes in Addams Family Values.
-All is left are her shoes and credit cards.
+All that's left are her shoes and credit cards.

 - Then whose hand is it that rises from her grave to grab Joel's ankle at the end of the film?
 Probably Thing.

 - Obviously Evil: Debbie's successful crime spree tugs at Willing Suspension of Disbelief when she gets to Fester.
 She couldn't look more guilty if she tried.
 Putting aside that the Addams see this as normal, the authorities would have noticed such oddities as ordering a hearse prior to the victim's death.
 Wednesday even lampshades this towards the end.
 Not to mention this noticeable line.Debbie: Just a single, I will be a widow then.Clerk: (stares silently)